-- 1. Communicate with your teacher daily - 2.
-Offer suggestions or ideas but don't get your feelings hurt if your suggestions or ideas aren't taken - 3.
-Ask your teacher's opinion on your performance - 4.
-Discuss problems NOW.
-Don't let them grow bigger by ignoring them - 5.
-Try to follow instructions exactly as given - 6.
-Remember, all final decisions are up to your teacher - 7.
-Don't talk about school problems to people outside of school - 8.
-Give the teacher feedback, it helps in communication - 9.
+- 1. Communicate with your special education teacher daily - 2.
+Ask your teacher's feedback on your performance - 3.
+Communicate concerns as they arise and ask questions as needed - 4.
+Follow instructions exactly as given - 5.
+All final decisions are up to your teacher - 6.
+Maintain confidentiality with all school related information - 7.
 Let teachers know your interests, hobbies, background and experience.
-You may be able to contribute to special class projects and special interest centers - 10.
-Ask questions, the teacher may assume that you know what she is talking about when giving directions - 11.
-Learn classroom procedures, i.e. restroom, recess, lunch, drinks, fire drills - 12.
-Share responsibilities; offer to do something in help equalize the work in the room.
-Don't wait to be told to do something.
-Work with the teacher as a team - 13.
-Be patient with yourself teaching is a learned profession, it takes time.
-Be patient with the teacher some days are more demanding than others.
-Be patient with the students, the courtesy and respect you show will be imitated - 14.
-Become familiar with the types of students served in the classroom - 15.
-Become familiar with the academic approach of the teacher - 16.
-Become familiar with the various types of academic equipment and materials used in the classroom - 17.
-Have a positive self-concept that you are not dependent upon constant positive feedback from the students
+You may be able to contribute to special class projects and special interest centers. - 8.
+Learn classroom procedures, i.e. restroom, recess, lunch, drinks, fire drills - 9.
+Share responsibilities and take initiative when there is a need - 10.
+Be patient with yourself and others.
+Teaching and learning is hard work. - 11.
+Become familiar with the needs of the students served in the classroom - 12.
+Become familiar with the academic approach of the teacher - 13.
+Become familiar with the various types of equipment and materials used in the classroom